Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 What should you consider for outdoor activities in winter?

-Whether you're jogging, hiking or simply active outdoors - the right outdoor clothing is essential in winter.
+Whether you're jogging, hiking, or just active outdoors – the right outdoor clothing is essential in winter.
 When you move, your body produces heat and sweat.
-To prevent you from freezing, you need clothing that is breathable and transports moisture to the outside.
+To make sure you don't freeze, you need clothing that is breathable and wicks moisture away.

-You can find more tips in our guide to winterlichen Outdoor-Aktivitäten.
+Find more tips in our guide to winter outdoor activities.

-And if you're looking for the right equipment, take a look at our Outdoor clothing .
-You'll be well equipped for any winter adventure.
+And if you’re looking for the right gear, check out our outdoor clothing .
+That way, you’ll be well equipped for any Adventure in winter.

-Which accessories keep you particularly warm in winter?
+Which accessories keep you especially warm in winter?

-It's often the little things that make a big difference: A hat, gloves and woolly socks are essential when you're out and about in winter.
-The body loses the most heat through the head, hands and feet.
+Often, it’s the little things that make the biggest difference: a hat, gloves, and wool socks are indispensable when you’re outdoors in winter.
+The body loses most heat through the head, hands, and feet.

-To keep your feet dry and warm, you should definitely wear wool socks.
-They insulate well and absorb moisture without cooling you down.
-Socks should also not be too tight - this keeps your circulation intact.
+To keep your feet dry and warm, you should definitely rely on wool socks.
+They insulate well and absorb moisture without letting you get cold.
+Socks should also not be too tight – this keeps the blood circulation intact.

-Lined gloves or mittens are ideal for your hands.
-Make sure they are water-repellent so that your fingers stay nice and warm even in the snow.
+For your hands, lined gloves or mittens are ideal.
+Make sure they are water-repellent so your fingers stay comfortably warm even in the snow.

 A well-fitting hat or headband is also a must.
-Because you lose heat particularly quickly through your head - and that's exactly what you want to avoid in winter.
+Because you lose heat especially quickly through your head – and that’s exactly what you want to avoid in winter.

 What mistakes should you avoid when dressing in winter?

-A common mistake is to simply put on a thick layer of clothing in winter.
-This may seem warm at first glance, but it is impractical: a single layer cannot regulate the heat and you quickly start to sweat - only to freeze shortly afterwards when the moisture cools down.
+A common mistake is simply putting on a thick layer of clothing in winter.
+That might seem warm at first glance but is impractical: a single layer can’t regulate heat, and you quickly start to sweat – only to freeze shortly after when the moisture cools down.

-Cotton clothing next to the skin is also not a good idea because it retains moisture and makes you cool down more quickly.
-Instead, opt for functional fibers or merino wool, which wick away moisture.
+Also, cotton clothing directly on the skin is not a good idea because it retains moisture and cools you down faster.
+Instead, opt for functional fibers or merino wool that wick away moisture.

-What's more, clothing that is too tight can restrict your circulation and make you less able to cope with the cold.
-It's better to choose comfortable cuts that allow you freedom of movement.
+And: Clothing that’s too tight can restrict blood circulation and make you less tolerant to the cold.
+Better choose comfortable cuts that allow you freedom of movement.

-Before winter arrives, you should also check your equipment and clothing: Is everything still in good shape, tight and warm enough?
-This way, you can be sure that you are well prepared for the real winter.
+Before winter arrives, you should also check your gear and clothing: Is everything still in good shape, waterproof, and warm enough?
+That way, you can be sure you’re well prepared for the right winter.

-If you dress properly, winter will be your favorite season.
-The onion principle with three layers is the key: breathable underwear, an insulating mid-layer and a protective outer layer.
-Look for high-quality materials, avoid cotton and don't forget your hat, gloves and warm socks - they keep you extra warm.
+If you dress properly, winter will become your favorite season.
+The layering principle with three layers is the key: breathable underwear, insulating midlayer, and a protective outer layer.
+Pay attention to high-quality materials, avoid cotton, and don’t forget hat, gloves, and warm socks – they keep you especially warm.

-Whether you're out for a walk, on a tour or on an outdoor adventure: with the right clothing, you're guaranteed not to freeze - and can really enjoy the winter.
+Whether on a walk, on a tour, or on an outdoor Adventure: With the right clothing, you definitely won’t be cold – and you can really enjoy winter.